jarokaz/merlin-on-vertex/README.md

 # NVIDIA Merlin on GCP Vertex AI

-This is working repo to support collaboration between NVIDIA and GCP Solutions Engineering
+This is a working repo to support collaboration between NVIDIA and GCP Solutions Engineering

 ```